gatsbyjs/gatsby/docs/contributing/rfc-process.md

 ## What the process is

 In short, to get a major feature added to Gatsby, one usually first gets the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Gatsby.
+At that point, the RFC is 'active' and may be implemented with the goal of eventual inclusion into Gatsby.